Rock Ferry: Ferry service and shipping

 There are records of a ferry service from Rock Ferry pier to Liverpool from 1709 onwards, until being discontinued on 30 June 1939.
 The ferry landing stage was removed in 1957 and the terminal building demolished.
 The pier became part of Tranmere Oil Terminal and modified for use as a berth for tanker cleaning and degreasing.
 It has since fallen into disuse and become very dilapidated.

 A stone slipway originally used by the ferry service also remains.

 The Royal Mersey Yacht Club was founded at a meeting held in the Mersey Hotel, Old Church Yard, Liverpool on 26 July 1844.
 The club opened the doors of its present premises in Bedford Road, Rock Ferry, on 31 May 1901.

-Rock Ferry was home to a number of boat builders including the famous yard of Samuel Bond and the lesser known Enterprise Small Craft Company.
+Rock Ferry was home to a number of boat builders including the yard of Samuel Bond and the Enterprise Small Craft Company.
 Between 1906 and 1935 both yards built Royal Mersey Restricted Class boats, including Mefanwy and Phyllis.

-Bonds built many fine boats including Mersey Canoes.
+Bonds built many boats including Mersey Canoes.

 Enterprise built a number of notable boats.
 Among these were 11 Seabird Half Rater one design sailing yachts in 1924, Robinetta and Fairwind in 1937 and 18 Hilbre One Design craft between 1959 and 1962.

 The Naval training school vessels HMS Conway and TS Indefatigable were moored at the Sloyne, in the River Mersey, between Rock Ferry and New Ferry.
 These were ships converted for the purpose of training boys for a life at sea.
 During the nineteenth century, the reformatory ships Akbar and Clarence were also moored there.

 In the early years of the Second World War, both the Conway and Indefatigable were moved from the Mersey to avoid damage.

 Isambard Kingdom Brunel's SS Great Eastern was beached at New Ferry for breaking up in 1889, which took eighteen months to complete.